mikebranstein/terraform-workshop-instructions/src/chapters/chapter3.md

 Technically the "main.tf" file we created earlier is part of a module now called "standard_application" but we cannot re-use this module yet.
 There are certain parameters we have hard-coded which will prevent us from dynamically calling the module.
 Let's change that by replacing those hard-coded values with variables.

+>**Before we go further**
+>
+>Please remove the provider block at the top of the "main.tf" file we created earlier.
+We will talk about why later.

 Open up the "variables.tf" file and paste the following code:

 ```